DANCING IN THE CABBAGE PATCH

 Browning was also assisted by Leon Deschamps, a Belgian whose training as a forester allowed him to address both the silviculture and farming needs of the school.
 Browning and Deschamps overlapped from 1920 until 1927 when Deschamps left Pine Mountain.
 Under the guidance of Browning and Deschamps, the farm had grown in productivity and, like the previous farm workers, these two farmers largely developed the land according to Miss Pettit’s plan.
 Deschamps, when he was left in charge of the farm largely followed the planning of Pettit and Browning but when he left in 1928 the direction of the farm went through a series of short-term farmers and some of Pettit practices and vision were set aside.
 A Mr. Morrison, of whom we know little, followed Deschamps and he was quickly followed by Mr. Boone [?]
 Callahan who became one of the legendary members of the staff and who was also well known as a wood craftsman.
 Boone Callahan, one of the many Callahan children brought to the School in the very early years and Brit Wilder were among the first Students to come to Pine Mountain.
 In the 1943 special edition of Notes, “Our Mountain Family,” the contributions of Callahan and Wilder are noted

 Kneller was an energetic worker and he immediately set about completing projects begun by Moler and enhancing them.
 One important project was the purchase of a silo for the barn.
 The silo was expected to bring down farm costs, particularly for winter feed.
 Other projects included the further straightening of Isaac’s Creek, particularly in front of the Office and the completion of the pathway and steps to the Infirmary from the lower roadway.
-In School documents there is reference to the “hardsurfacing” of roads by Moler, This most likely is a reference to the use of gravel and particularly coal cinders which gave the roads protection in the winter freeze and thaws.
-This practical road surfacing and re-use of coal burned in the campus furnaces, was a practice Kneller continued.
+In School documents, there is a reference to the “hard surfacing” of roads by Moler, This most likely is a reference to the use of gravel and particularly coal cinders which gave the roads protection in the winter freeze and thaws.
+This practical road surfacing and re-use of coal burned in the campus furnaces was a practice Kneller continued.

-At he end of November 1931 the cost of the Dairy was $1140,08.
-At the end of November 1932 it cost $1471.80 which included the cost of the silo, cutter, and all incidental expenses of transportation and erection.
+At the end of November 1931, the cost of the Dairy was $1140,08.
+At the end of November 1932, it cost $1471.80 which included the cost of the silo, cutter, and all incidental expenses of transportation and erection.
 Ensilage lasted until the middle of March.
 No hay was bought.
 The argument for building the silo was that it could be bought, built, filled and still we could come out at the end of the year with no more expense for the dairy than the year before, leaving the end of the year with the silo paid for.
 Hay had cost $200 a car plus freight from Putney.
-It usually was necessary to buy two or three car loads.
+It usually was necessary to buy two or three carloads.
 Thus, there was a saving of about $600.
 In May 1932 dairy expense amounted to $2469.38.
 In May 1933 it was only $ 1591.38, plus the cost of the silo $541.55.

 Crop rotation, another new farm practice, had also been introduced slowly to many local farmers by the school.
 Some already practiced this technique, having learned by close observation of their soils.
 The introduction of crop rotation helped to ensure more sustainable farmland for the School and for farmers in the community.
 Under this practice, crops were given systematic rotation, i.e. cabbage fields were rotated annually with corn and corn with beans, and so on.
 In fall corn shocks, fodder for animals, often dotted fields where the year before cabbage grew for the school’s extensive canning program.
 Under the gentle guidance of Oscar Kneller, the majority of the farmers in the area adopted the rotation practice and local crops began to thrive and steep hillsides began to heal and to suffer less erosion.